 Summer camp is a place of extreme fellowship as the people you work with quickly become the family you get to know.

-As we are working for God and not for men, that we are to give our all in every situation.
-Whether it happens while planning activities or teaching riding lessons, we pursue mastery in every aspect of camp.
+As we are working for God and not for men, we are to give our all in every situation.
+We pursue mastery in every aspect of camp.

-Camp exists that campers might come and gain the knowledge that leads to salvation.
+Camp exists that campers might come, hear the great news of salvation, and gain the knowledge that leads to salvation.

 There is no higher purpose than growing ever deeper in love with our Savior Jesus Christ.
-As such, we focus on Him, the author and perfecter of our faith to provide us with the focus, energy, and passion to accomplish his missions at camp.
+We focus on Him, the author and perfecter of our faith to provide us with the focus, energy, and passion to accomplish his missions at camp.